-To apply, please click on the “Apply Now” link below or go to the employment opportunities page.
+To apply, please visit the employment opportunities page.
+Positions can be found under the “Student Opportunities” heading.
+We require a resume, cover letter and writing sample.
 Questions may be directed to email@example.com.
 Applications are accepted and reviewed on a rolling basis.

 How to Apply

-To apply, please submit a resume, cover letter and writing sample.
-Questions may be directed to IJ’s student programs assistant at email@example.com.
-Applications are accepted and reviewed on a rolling basis and open in early spring.
+To apply, please visit the employment opportunities page.
+Positions can be found under the “Student Opportunities” heading.
+We require a resume, cover letter and writing sample.
+Questions may be directed to firstname.lastname@example.org.
+We hire on a rolling basis and will accept applications through February 28th, 2022.

 How to Apply

-To apply, please submit a resume, cover letter and writing sample.
+To apply, please visit the employment opportunities page.
+Positions can be found under the “Student Opportunities” heading.
+We require a resume and cover letter.
 Questions may be directed to email@example.com.
-Applications are accepted and reviewed on a rolling basis and will open in early spring.
+Applications are accepted and reviewed on a rolling basis.

 The Institute for Justice seeks paid interns for its Maffucci Fellowship program, which offers unique experience on the front lines of the fight for liberty.
 Fellows work closely with IJ’s activism and coalitions team, assisting with exciting research projects, helping track controversies and legislation across the country, and providing valuable administrative support to staff on a variety of tasks.